aj-jp/LL-to-Alice/README.md

 # Love Letters to Alice

 A vulnerable Ubuntu machine built for a CTF Hackathon, intentionally designed to be of medium difficulty for beginner cybersecurity students.
 Half of the flags are hidden past web puzzles designed to draw attention to common beginner blindspots.
-I like to call this a 'kick-yourself" box, and I've been told the mood is super trippy.
+I like to call this a "kick-yourself" box, and I've been told the mood is quite trippy.
 Some reviews from my colleagues at FSA:

 "____ __ are you $h!++!n me